farwaali08/UFOs/README.md

 ## RESULTS & DEMO

 The webpage can be accessed by clicking [here](https://farwaali08.github.io/UFOs/).
-The video below will demonstrate how to navigate the webpage, and filter using different search criteria.
+The video below will demonstrate how to navigate the webpage and filter using different search criteria.

 ### DEMO
 https://user-images.githubusercontent.com/89050277/140669068-9789972b-ec8a-45a7-80de-ea9617a8e921.mov